No767/Kumiko/README.md

 $HOME/.local/share/virtualenvs/[Project Name]/bin/python3.10
 ```

-Or if you using VS Code, install the [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) Extension for VS Code, and follow steps 1-6.
-Then connect to WSL.
+Or if you using VS Code, install the [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) Extension for VS Code, and follow steps 1-7.
+Then connect to WSL, and select the repo as a folder to open.

 ## Linux

-1. Make sure to install LZMA (If on Debian/Ubuntu).
+1. Make sure to install LZMA (If on Debian/Ubuntu) and all other needed libs.
 The `Jamdict-Data` package requires it to unpack the SQLite3 DB.
 To do so, run this command:

 ```sh
 sudo apt-get install liblzma-dev lzma python3.10-dev